 The Sawtooth II Low’s run true to size in terms of fit and are available for both men and women, in regular and wide sizes.
 The O Fit Insoles ($30) are also available for sale separately, which is useful if you need to replace them or want to try them in other shoes you own.

 Oboz’s Sawtooth II Low Hiking Shoes are comfortable and stable low hikers for people looking for a supportive yet lightweight hiking shoe that provides plenty of toe box room and protection.
 Available in regular and wide sizes for both men and women, these ventilated, non-waterproof hiking shoes come with an innovative insole (also sold separately) that compares favorably to Superfeet’s Carbon insoles.
-An aggressive contoured sole and deep lugs provide excellent traction in mud and run, while leather uppers provide excellent durability and value.
+An aggressive contoured sole and deep lugs provide excellent traction in mud and rain, while leather uppers provide excellent durability and value.

-Oboz gave the author a pair of shoes for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
+Disclosure: Oboz provided the author with a pair of shoes for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
 Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.

 Most Popular Searches